TuringNPcomplete/Insurance_decisioning/README.md

 6. Balanced the target classes with SMOTE.
 7. Reviewed feature relationships and tested feature reduction ideas.
 8. Trained and compared eight classification models.
+9. Re-ran the strongest model in a train-first setup, compared performance with and without the medical billing amount feature, and reviewed subgroup and error patterns.

 ## Data Preparation Highlights